-The economic performance over the Fifth Plan period has been commendable.
-Overall, the Gross Domestic Product (GDP) in real terms grew by 6.7 per cent per annum between 1985-1990 compared with the Fifth Plan target of 5.0 per cent.
+The economic development ever the Fifth Plan period has been commendable.
+Overall, the Gross Domestic Product (GDP) in real terms by 6.7 percent per annum between 1985-1990 compared with the Fifth Plan target of 5.0 percent.
 This remarkable performance was due to the successful implementation of adjustment measures undertaken since 1983 to consolidate the public sector and reduce its budgetary deficits.
 In addition, the liberal trade and investment policies introduced at the height of the 1985-86 recession had significantly improved business confidence and increased private investment.
-These factors, combined with the improvement in the external environment, had brought about a speedy recovery from the recession (Figure 2).
+These factors, combined with the improvement in the external environment, had brought about speedy recovery from the recession (Figure 2).